flynn/flynn/docs/content/development.html.md

 ### Upload components

-Upload the `repository` directory of the TUF repo to the file server referenced by `CONFIG_IMAGE_REPOSITORY`.
+Upload the `repository` directory of the TUF repo to the remote file server.

-For example, if using S3 and `CONFIG_IMAGE_REPOSITORY` is set to `https://s3.amazonaws.com/my-flynn-repo/tuf`, use `s3cmd` to sync the files:
+For example, if using the `my-flynn-repo` S3 bucket:

 ```
-$ s3cmd sync --acl-public /path/to/tuf-repo/repository s3://my-flynn-repo/tuf
+$ aws s3 cp --recursive --acl public-read repository s3://my-flynn-repo/tuf
 ```

 You can now distribute `script/install-flynn` and run it with an explicit repo URL